Empire of China (1915–1916)

-The Empire of China was a short-lived attempt by statesman, general and president Yuan Shikai from late 1915 to early 1916 to reinstate monarchy in China, with himself as the Hongxian Emperor.
-The attempt was unsuccessful; it set back the Chinese republican cause by many years and fractured China into a period of conflict between various local warlords.
+The Empire of China, also known in historiography as the Hongxian Monarchy (洪憲帝制), was a short-lived attempt by Chinese president Yuan Shikai from late 1915 to early 1916 to reinstate the monarchy in China, with himself as emperor.
+The attempt ultimately failed, set back the republican cause by several years, and led China into a period of fracture and conflict among various local warlords.